sandialabs/canary/docs/source/basics/session.rst

 A test session consists of the following phases:

 :ref:`Discovery<discovery>`:
-  Search for test scripts in ``path [path...]``
+  Search ``path [path...]`` for test scripts.

-:ref:`Setup<setup>`:
+:ref:`Freeze<freeze>`:
+  "Freeze" test files into test cases based on :ref:`parameterizations<howto-parameterize>` and :ref:`filtering<howto-filter>` criteria.

+:ref:`Populate<populate>`:
-  Order test scripts, create unique execution directories for each test, and copy/link necessary resources into the execution directory.
+  Create unique execution directories for each test case and :ref:`copy/link <howto-copy-and-link>` necessary resources into the execution directory.

+:ref:`Batch<batch>`:
+  For :ref:`batched<howto-run-batched>` sessions, group test cases into batches to run in a scheduler.

 :ref:`Run<run>`:
-  For each test, move to its execution directory and run the test script, first ensuring that dependencies have been satisfied.
+  For each test, move into its execution directory and run the test script (after each dependency has completed).

 Finish:
   Perform clean up actions, if any.